Locust situation 07 November 2023

-This page summarises the known distribution of locusts during March 2022 and provides a brief outlook to Spring 2022.
+This page summarises the known distribution of locusts during October 2023 and provides a brief outlook to January 2024.
 Regional information and forecasts are given in the latest Locust Bulletin.

-There is a very low risk of a widespread infestation developing during the remainder of autumn and winter.
+There is a very low risk of a widespread infestation developing during the remainder of 2023.